Fly Fishing for Huge Nile Perch

 Boats: There are no boats.

 Guides: Very experienced English-speaking guides.
-Two guides per group of four anglers.
+Two guides and two game scouts per group of four anglers.
+The game scouts keep a watchful eye when walking and fishing in potentially dangerous areas.

 Fitness Level: All fishing is on foot, moving over uneven terrain, so you should be at an above-average fitness level for this adventure.